 In January 2017, the GASB issued GASB Statement No. 84, Fiduciary Activities.
-The objective of the Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how these activities should be reported.
-The provisions of this Statement are effective for financial reporting periods beginning after December 15, 2018 (fiscal year 2020).
-The Town is currently evaluating whether adoption will have a material impact on the financial statements.
+The objective of the Statement was to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how these activities should be reported.
+The provisions of this Statement became effective for the Town in fiscal year 2021.
+In connection with the adoption of this accounting standard, certain previously reported agency balances are now reported in the governmental funds and government-wide financial statements.
+Refer to Note V for the financial impact of the adoption of this accounting standard.